nusco/narjillos/backlog.md

 + Save to remote database
   If the DB is configurable, then it's easier to run experiments in the cloud.

+##Seasons
+>goal: faster evolution

+    Cyclically vary the amount of food that spawns.

+    Studies show that evolution works best if there are enough resources (food), but not too many.
+The problem is that it's hard to know what "enough but not too many" means.
+So I want to try this: food amount is cyclical.
+I'm hoping that along the way from "almost starving" to "economy of abundance", the system will hit a few evolutionary sweet spots.

+* Seasons

+* Configurable seasonal cycle
+  Max, min and period in config.yaml

 ##Intuitive Navigation